Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     MQ >= 40

-*Total Depth (DP)*: Refers to the overall read depth from all target samples supporting the variant call
+*Total Depth (DP)*: Refers to the overall read depth supporting the called variant.

 ::